dcpurton/biblatex-sbl/README.md

 Most types of notes and bibliographies are supported.
 However, the style should not be considered production ready.

+## Documentation

+See `doc/biblatex-sbl.pdf` for style documentation and `doc/biblatex-sbl-test.pdf` for example entries from the 2nd edition of the SBL Handbook of Style.

 ## Testing

-The main test files are `docs/biblatex-sbl-test.tex` and `docs/biblatex-sbl.bib`
+The main test files are `doc/biblatex-sbl-test.tex` and `doc/biblatex-sbl.bib`

 To test in place: